 — Taylor Ellwood, The Process of Magic

 Understanding language and symbols connects to broader magical principles such as alignment with core values and acceptance of change.
-These concepts reinforce the importance of intentional communication and symbolic resonance in shaping your magical outcomes, In my work.
+These concepts reinforce the importance of intentional communication and symbolic resonance in shaping your magical outcomes, in my work.
 They form part of the essential framework for effective and coherent magical practice.

 Source books: The Process of Magic